Day 20 - Friday, June 28, 2002

 Weather: 68°F in the morning with a high dew point; got up to 90°F by noon.
 Partly cloudy all day.
 The sun was just screaming down in the afternoon.

-It rained pretty well last night.
-It cooled things off but meant that I had to pack my tent wet.
+Last night's heavy rain cooled things off but meant that I had to pack my tent wet.
 The cassette I had put on the bike yesterday is working out well.
 I had to make a few small cable length adjustments to get it just right so that it shifts smoothly but now it works as smoothly as the old one.

 This was the flattest day since the third day of riding in the Virginia Piedmont.
 I only did an average of 38.2 feet of climbing per mile of riding, thanks mostly to the Mississippi river levee for about ten miles.
 The day I rode from Virginia into Kentucky was the steepest day with 94.1 feet of climbing per mile of riding.

 The weather forecast looks very bad for the next week or so.
-It's supposed to be very, very hot and sunny for the next eight days or so.
-I'm going to have to ride in the morning, at night, and drink lots of water.
+It's supposed to be very hot and sunny for the next eight days or so.
+I'm going to have to ride in the morning, at night and drink lots of water.
 I hope I can keep my mileage up.
 Right now it looks like I won't hit Kansas until July 3 or 4 - that's two days behind my most ambitious riding goal.

 Chester was supposed to be an all service town but there were no services along the route except for a small gas station.
 It was also a horrible climb up into town and then a steep drop back to the river again.
 I should have followed the truck route signs that ran along the river.
 The town sits on a 300 foot bluff above the river but I didn't get much of a view from up there.